MCFpy/mcf/docs/source/getting_started.rst

 Fit an Optimal Policy Tree
 ----------------------------

-To find the Optimal Policy Tree, we use the :py:meth:`~optpolicy_functions.OptimalPolicy.solve` method, where we need to supply the pandas DataFrame holding the potential outcomes, treatment variable and the features:
+To find the Optimal Policy Tree, we use the :py:meth:`~optpolicy_main.OptimalPolicy.solve` method, where we need to supply the pandas DataFrame holding the potential outcomes, treatment variable and the features:

 .. code-block:: python